fugerit-org/.github/profile/README.md

 * Static document
 * Dynamic document (by use of freemarker)
 * Code injection in rest application (springboot, websphere liberty and quarkus samples are provided)

+## 4. Credits

+I would like to thanks the many projects (especially the open source one) which contributed so much to all the projects in those repository are built.
+All those projects are the building bricks which enable to create awesome software.
+It is not possible to invent every time the wheel from scratch, so none of the projects hosted by this organization would have ever existed without these building bricks.
+Here is a brief list of the main projects used by [Fugerit Coding Org Credits](http://github-org.fugerit.org/profile/credits.html)